Mathematics at work

 with scientific principles such as basic gas laws and

-of metals as well as the underlying
+the properties of metals as well as the underlying

 mathematical concepts that cover many core ADP